Rune-Status/sinoz-gokira/README.md

 ## Supported Revisions

-GoKira has been tested on revisions:
+GoKira has been tested on the following revisions of OldSchool RuneScape:

 - 177
 - 178